consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 lot of effort on.
 I don't know if that sounded incoherent or not, but that's a shotgun blast of my answer there.

-**David Mytton:**That all makes sense.
+**David:** That all makes sense.
 So, what are the things that those companies in between one or two people and 50, what should they focus on first?

-**Thomas Ptacek:** As people are probably aware, there is a huge industry of products that are intended to increase security for networks or for software.
+**Thomas:** As people are probably aware, there is a huge industry of products that are intended to increase security for networks or for software.
 There are things that kind of will promise to watch your application to detect attacks or block attacks or scan your code for vulnerabilities and things like